qyang-nj/zld-autolinking-issue/README.md

 # zld autolinking issue
 In some cases, [zld](https://github.com/michaeleisel/zld) is not able to autolink `libswiftCompatibility50.a` and `libswiftCompatibilityDynamicReplacements.a`.
-We can see error message like below.
+I'm using Xcode 11.3.1.

 ```
 Undefined symbols for architecture x86_64: